-Having drawn - in Google Earth - a cursive phrase 22,870 kilometers long, I attempted to trace that phrase with my car, thereby replacing it with a new drawing.
+In 2011, I used Google Earth to draw a cursive phrase 22,870 kilometers long - then attempted to trace that phrase with my car, thereby replacing it with a new drawing.

 This phrase connects the Pacific Ocean with the Gulf of Mexico via seemingly passable roads.
 It begins at Fort Point in San Francisco and ends at Alluvial City, Louisiana.